-As can be seen from the diagram above, 126 (57.8%) of these actions were delivered by 31st March 2020.
-Of the 92 actions which were not delivered by 31st March 2020, 81 (37.2%) have been proposed for carry forward to the new service plans for 2020/21.
-The remaining 11 (5.0%) actions were agreed to be no longer achievable / relevant or, whilst the desired action outcome was achieved, the specific targets set were not met.
-Six of these actions were cancelled during the year.
-In the main, the delivery of these actions was affected by external factors which were out of our control or where there had been a change of focus / priorities.
+As can be seen from the diagram above, 77 (41.85%) of these actions were delivered by 31st March 2021.
+Of the 107 actions which were not delivered by 31st March 2021, 88 (47.83%) have been proposed for carry forward to the new service plans for 2021/22.
+The remaining 19 (10.33%) actions were agreed to be no longer achievable / relevant or, whilst the desired action outcome was achieved, the specific targets set were not met.
+16 of these actions were cancelled in previous quarters.
+In the main, the delivery of these actions was affected by external factors and Covid-19 which meant they were out of our control or there had been a change of focus / priorities.